solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 	return "long"
 }
 ```
-`ctx.Config` returns two values: string associated with field, and bool flag indicating that field was present in configuration.
+`ctx.Config` returns two values: field associated string and a bool flag indicating that the field was present in configuration.
 If `format` field had value `short` we will return it, otherwise default `long` is returned in other situations.

-> Notice, that `ctx.Config()` always return string even if value in JSON was provided in other format like int or bool.
+> Notice, that `ctx.Config()` always return a string even if different data type was provided in JSON, for example int or bool.
 > If you want strict type control use `ctx.RawConfig()`.

 Modified version of `Collect` method: